About the course

 St. Cuthbert’s is a designated Teaching School, leading the St. Bede’s Deanery Alliance which is made up of the Sunderland Catholic Primary Schools.
 St. Cuthbert’s works with Leeds Trinity University to offer Initial Teacher Training (ITT) following the non salaried post graduate Schools Direct route.

 There are many different routes you can take to begin your Teacher Training, however our programme is a school led training programme which allows you to gain your qualification in school based environments- actually doing the job that you will qualify for.

 You’ll train in at least two good schools over the course of an academic year, gaining the valuable experience you will need to succeed in the classroom.
-You will be part of a team from the very start, receiving intensive support from experienced teachers and mentors.
+We arrange these placements on your behalf and you will be part of a team from the very start, receiving intensive support from experienced teachers and mentors.

 Training with disabilities and other needs

 Training with disabilities and other needs We’re committed to ensuring that every student with potential, regardless of their background or circumstances, has the opportunity to benefit from higher education.
 If you have a disability or additional needs, Leeds Trinity University will endeavour to put in place reasonable adjustments to accommodate any additional requirements throughout your teacher training year.
 We’re able to support with conditions such as:

 - Specific learning difficulties